• Skip to main content

 • You can make the roasted pecans in the oven or because it’s a small amount, use your microwave.
 To microwave chopped pecans, place them in a single layer on a microwave-safe plate and microwave at one-minute intervals for six to seven minutes.
 The amount of time varies depending on the wattage of your microwave and the size of the nuts.
 Start tasting them to see if they are done at about the five-minute mark.

-• While you can find some recipes that say you can use canned chicken, I don’t recommend it.
+• While you can find some recipes that say you can use canned chicken, I don’t recommend it for making this cranberry chicken salad.
 It will have a different taste and texture.

 • Whole rotisserie chickens have a combination of both dark and white meat.
 I use both in this recipe.
 However, if you prefer white meat only, you can use just the breasts and save the thighs and drumsticks for another meal.